 |More info:||Vinh Phat|

 What Is Yum Cha?

 Yum cha is a Cantonese term that literally means “drink tea”.
 But as a dining experience, it refers to a breakfast or brunch tradition that includes Chinese tea and a range of snack-style dishes.

 The yum cha experience we have become accustomed to in Sydney involves restaurant staff walking around with trolleys presenting and offering these dishes and serving tea.

-These dishes are collectively referred to as dim sum, which represents a broad range of flavors, cooking styles, textures and ingredients.
+These dishes are collectively referred to as dim sum, which represents a broad range of flavours, cooking styles, textures, and ingredients.

 Yum Cha in Sydney

 Yum cha was first introduced in Australia in the 1970s and has since become a popular dining experience across the country and in Sydney and Melbourne in particular.